ansible/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

 -------------

 .. note::

-     This is a backwards compatible method, to match Ansible versions before 2.5, and may be removed in a future release
+   This backwards-compatible method, which matches Ansible versions before 2.5, may be removed in a future release.

 To use the ``debug`` strategy, change the ``strategy`` attribute like this::